TanStack/table/docs/framework/angular/guide/table-state.md

 })

-//Use the table.setOptions API to merge our fully controlled state onto the table instance table.setOptions(prev => ({
+//Use the table.setOptions API to merge our fully controlled state onto the table instance
+//TODO - how to do this in Angular class?
+// table = initTable.setOptions(prev => ({
-  ...prev, //preserve any other options that we have set up above
+//   ...prev, //preserve any other options that we have set up above
-  state: state.value, //our fully controlled state overrides the internal state
+//   state: state.value, //our fully controlled state overrides the internal state
-  onStateChange: updater => {
+//   onStateChange: updater => {
-    state.value = updater instanceOf Function ? updater(state.value) : updater //any state changes will be pushed up to our own state management
+//     state.value = updater instanceOf Function ? updater(state.value) : updater //any state changes will be pushed up to our own state management
-  },
+//   },
-}))
+// }))
 ```

 ### On State Change Callbacks